Positronic-IO/air-hockey-training-environment/README.md

 Currently, this project supports 5 types of reinforcement learning techniques: Q-learning, Deep Q-learning (DQN), and Double DQN (DDQN), c51-DDQN, and Dueling DDQN.

-Many examples use of reinforcement learning capture the state from video frames; thus, their architecture involves CNNs.
-This project captures the state of the board via the coordinates of agent, puck, and opponent.
+Many examples of reinforcement learning capture the state from video frames; thus, their architecture involves CNNs.
+This project captures the state of the board via the coordinates of agent and the puck.

 Our model uses the [Huber Loss](https://en.wikipedia.org/wiki/Huber_loss) as the loss function for training.
 For reinforcement learning, this loss function is recommended.